sandyavs/e-plantShopping/README.md

   - Continue Shopping and Checkout buttons for seamless user flow
   - Real-time updates to the cart quantity icon in the navbar and total cost calculations as users interact with the cart

+## Deployment
+The application is deployed using GitHub Pages, providing a simple and reliable way to host static sites.
+Here's the link to the application: https://sandyavs.github.io/e-plantShopping/

+## Tech Stack
+This project is built using React 18 with Vite for fast development and optimized builds.
+The application is structured using functional components, React Hooks (useState, useEffect), and Redux Toolkit for global state management.

 ## Result

 ### Landing Page